 For Rubio and more, passing of trade deadline brought relief

-New York Knicks' Carmelo Anthony drives against Cleveland Cavaliers' Richard Jefferson in the second half of an NBA basketball game, Thursday, Feb.
+The Cavaliers won 119-104. .
+New York Knicks' Derrick Rose, left, passes against Cleveland Cavaliers' James Jones in the second half of an NBA basketball game, Thursday, Feb.
 23, 2017, in Cleveland.
-The Cavaliers won 119-104.

 Comments